peripheryapp/periphery/README.md

 ### Protocols

-A protocol which is conformed to by an object is not truly used unless it's also used as an existential type, or to specialize a generic method/class.
-Periphery is able to identify such redundant protocols whether they are conformed to by one, or even multiple objects.
+A protocol that is conformed to by an object is not truly used unless it's also used as an existential type or to specialize a generic method/class.
+Periphery is able to identify such redundant protocols whether they are conformed to by one or even multiple objects.

 ```swift
 protocol MyProtocol { // 'MyProtocol' is redundant